pgreze/android-experimentations/README.md

-# Android experimentations
+# Android samples

-This git repo is holding all my android experimentations, in order to avoid 1 repo for each small projects.
+This git repo is holding all my android samples, in order to avoid 1 repo for each small projects.

 It's also a good way to use a multi-module approach with Gradle, not really used in daily Android devs.